Philliec459/Open-Source-Petrophysics/README.md

 **Permeability and Core Data Interrogation**
 - Conversion of routine core analysis Kair to Klinkenberg permeability
-- Creation of Relative Permeability curves using rock/fluid properties and Panel
+- Creation of Relative Permeability curves using rock/fluid properties with Panel
 - Permeability estimation using KNN, etc.
 - Visualization of thin section photomicrographs from Porosity-Permeability cross plots using Altair
-- Extraction of Thomeer parameters from High Pressure Mercury Injection data using optimization
+- Extraction of Thomeer parameters from High Pressure Mercury Injection (HPMI) data using optimization
-- Cluster analysis techniques
+- Evaluation of various unsupervised Cluster analysis techniques
-- Rock Typing and comprehensive pore system Petrophysical Rock Types
+- Rock Typing and the creation of comprehensive pore system **Petrophysical Rock Types**

 **Field Studies**
 - Use of Thomeer parameters to estimate well log and 3D model saturations
-- Free Water Level search using Capillary Pressure data
+- Free Water Level (**FWL**) search using Capillary Pressure data
-- Free Water Level search on individual wells to create a FWL surface in 3D models
+- Free Water Level search on individual wells used to create a FWL surface in 3D models
-- Calculation of Reservoir Fluid properties
+- Calculation of Reservoir Fluid properties and IFT*cos(theta) for carbonate and clastic reservoirs
 - Field maps with interactive links to well-by-well dynamic data for improved field productivity analysis

 **Workflows**